discos/doc/user/srt/index.rst

 .. _observing_srt:

 #############################
-Observing at SRT with Nuraghe
+Observing at SRT with DISCOS
 #############################

 Contents: